 Advantages of eSIM over local SIM

 - Instant 24/7 activation.
-You buy at 2 AM before an early morning flight.
+You buy it at 2 AM before an early morning flight.
 You don't depend on store hours or availability at the destination airport.

 Cost comparison by destination